JSNavey/Sweet-Tooth-Cafe/README.md

 # Sweet-Tooth-Cafe

 ###Photo Credit###
-Landing Page by Brook Lark on Unsplash
+Cover Page by Brook Lark on Unsplash
+Fresh Daily by Jonathan Borba on Unsplash
 <br>